UniversityOfSaintThomas/Cascade_documentation/capricorn/README.md

 ### Go to Manage Site > Site Settings

 -   Change the URL
--   Even if you enter example.com, make sure you change the URL
+-   This field is required - use `example.com` if you don't know the new URL
 -   Click Submit

 ## Asset Factories